matrix-org/matrix-spec-proposals/proposals/3618-simplify-federation-send.md

 > The sending server must wait and retry for a 200 OK response before sending a
 > transaction with a different txnId to the receiving server.

 With this proposal, blocking becomes optional rather than required.
-Servers that do not want to durably persist transactions before processing them can continue to perform all work in-memory by continuing to block on `/send` as is done today.
-Additionally, a server that is receiving too many transactions from a given homeserver may wish to block for an arbitrary period of time for rate-limiting purposes, but this is not necessarily required.
+Receiving servers that do not want to durably persist transactions before processing them can continue to perform all work in-memory by continuing to block on `/send` as is done today.
+Additionally, a receiving server that is receiving too many transactions from a remote homeserver may wish to block for an arbitrary period of time for rate-limiting purposes, but this is an implementation specific detail and not strictly required.

-Another benefit is that homeservers no longer need to parse the response body at all and can instead just determine whether the transaction was accepted successfully by the HTTP status code.
+Another benefit is that sending homeservers no longer need to parse the response body at all and can instead just determine whether the transaction was accepted successfully by observing the HTTP status code.

 ## Potential issues